Academic Catalog

 Minor in Still Photography - Rhonda Vanover, Associate Professor and Minor Coordinator

 A minor in Still Photography provides opportunities to develop a systematic knowledge of the discipline.
-Minors must be declared through consultation with still photography faculty and approved by the the Cinema, Photography and Media Arts program director.
-This minor is not open to majors in cinema and photography or in film, photography, and visual arts.
+Minors must be declared through consultation with still photography faculty and approved by the Minor Coordinator.
+This minor is not open to majors in television, photography, and digital media with a concentration in photography.

 Minor in Writing for Film, Television, and Emerging Media - Jack Bryant, Associate Professor and Minor Coordinator